edenai/unity-plugin/README.md

 ```

 ### Ask your data
-You can use the plugin to interact with your data using [AskYoDa](https://app.edenai.run/bricks/edenai-products/askyoda/default)
+You can use the plugin to interact with your data using [AskYoda](https://app.edenai.run/bricks/edenai-products/askyoda/default)
 in your Unity project.
-#### Create a AskYoDa project
+#### Create a AskYoda project
-Visit [YoDa on Eden AI](https://app.edenai.run/bricks/edenai-products/askyoda/default) and initiate your initial project.
+Visit [Yoda on Eden AI](https://app.edenai.run/bricks/edenai-products/askyoda/default) and initiate your initial project.

 ![Yoda](Image/Yoda.png)
 #### SendYodaRequest